MA in Theology

 School of Mission and Theology

-Fuller’s MA in Theology (MAT) provides a well-rounded, rigorous program that prepares students for further academic study and to be thought leaders in the contexts to which they are called.
-The MAT’s newly redesigned curriculum allows students to first build a foundation of knowledge before progressing to more advanced studies, and includes courses in missiology and the psychological sciences for a holistic understanding of theology.
-Graduates of Fuller’s MAT possess deep intellectual insight into the ideas impacting our world, and are able to lead others in thinking theologically and biblically about the issues of our time.
+Fuller’s MA in Theological Studies (MTS) provides a well-rounded, rigorous program that prepares students for further academic study and to be thought leaders in the contexts to which they are called.
+The MTS curriculum allows students to first build a foundation of knowledge before progressing to more advanced studies, and includes courses in missiology and the psychological sciences for a holistic understanding of theology.
+Graduates of Fuller’s MTS possess deep intellectual insight into the ideas impacting our world, and are able to lead others in thinking theologically and biblically about the issues of our time.

 In-Depth